 Terry’s older brothers William and Robert agreed, recalling that their mother’s gradual transformation from angry disciplinarian to raging eccentric took place in the late 1970s.

-“Sometime around when I turned ten or eleven or so, she started becoming abusive, real short-tempered,” William recalled.
+“Sometime around when I turned 10 or 11 or so, she started becoming abusive, real short-tempered,” William recalled.
 “She stopped going out, seeing friends at all, on any level.
 She got rid of the telephone because she didn’t want any people calling.
 We weren’t allowed to have anybody inside the house.”

 “When I was growing up, I hated The Brady Bunch because I knew that nobody lived like that,” said Robert.
 “I knew that because I knew what my family life was like.
 Nothing could be more different from the truth than that bullshit TV show.

 “I grew up in an insane asylum basically, but what’s worse is we didn’t know it was an insane asylum,” he continued.
 “I never really admitted or even knew that I was being abused or that my family was being abused, because I thought it was normal.”